mehrdadzakershahrak/model-scaling-behavior/README.md

    This will:
    - Load and preprocess the data
-   - Run baseline, auxiliary confidence loss, and bootstrapping experiments
+   - Run baseline, auxiliary confidence loss, bootstrapping, and generative fine-tuning experiments
    - Generate plots for scaling behavior and error distribution
    - Print the results of each experiment